Stochastic Maximum Principle for Optimal Control ofPartial Differential Equations Driven by White Noise: Abstract

 \section{Abstract}

-We prove the maximum principle of Pontryagin's type for the optimal control of a stochastic partial differential equation driven by a white noise under the hypothesis that the control domain is convex.
+We prove a stochastic maximum principle of Pontryagin's type for the optimal control of a stochastic partial differential equation driven by white noise in the case when the set of control actions is convex.
+Particular attention is paid to well-posedness of the adjoint backward stochastic differential equation and the regularity properties of its solution with values in infinite-dimensional spaces.